-If you are breastfeeding and ever hope to leave your house (with your baby, that is), you’ll probably want a nursing cover.
+If you are breastfeeding and hope to ever leave your house (with your baby, that is), you’ll probably want a nursing cover.
 Sure, the brave ones (and second time moms, LOL) are just fine nursing without one, but most first-timers find it comforting to cover up in public.
-Keep your cover in your diaper bag, and it will always be there when you need it.
+Keep your nursing cover in your diaper bag, and it will always be there when you need it.

 One other word for the wise — use your nursing cover at home a few times before bringing it out “into the wild.”
-It usually takes a few times to really “get it” and it’s much more comfortable to work out the logistics in private vs. in public (especially if you have a screaming baby on your hands).
+It usually takes a few tries to really “get it” and it’s much more comfortable to work out the logistics in private vs. in public (especially if you have a screaming baby on your hands).

 Here are our favorite nursing covers for breastfeeding, in order of price:

-Boppy Nursing Cover ~$19
+Boppy Nursing Cover ~$19 — Economy Pick

 NüRoo Nursing Scarf ~$29

 Another fashionable and versatile option is to scoop up a nursing scarf, like this one from NuRoo.
 The upsides with scarves are that they’re subtle and you can keep wearing one long after the nursing days are over — the downside is that you have to really have the hang of it to use comfortably and confidently for breastfeeding in public.
 Nursing scarves give less coverage and things tend to be more… visible.
 If you’re OK with that, this is an excellent (and stylish) choice!
 Many reviewers hail this as a great dupe for the fan-fave Lulu Lemon snap scarf.

 Bebe Au Lait Nursing Cover ~$36 — Best Nursing Apron